 Technology and the “Conroe Crater”

-Veteran oilman George W. Strake Sr. made a major discovery eight miles southeast of Conroe, Texas, in December 1931.
+Two years earlier, veteran oilman George W. Strake Sr. had made a major discovery eight miles southeast of Conroe in December 1931.
 His wildcat well would prove historic in many ways.

 Disaster came in January 1933 when one of the wells blew out and erupted into flame.
 The runaway well cratered – completely swallowing nearby drilling rigs.